awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

             NoDevice: {}
 ```

-The AWS SAM template contains the following elements\.
+The AWS SAM template contains the following elements:
-+  `ApplicationID`: Your application's ARN\.
++  `ApplicationID` – Your application's Amazon Resource Name \(ARN\)\.
 This information is located in the **My Applications** section of the AWS Serverless Application Repository\.
-+  `SemanticVersion`: The version of your serverless application\.
++  `SemanticVersion` – The version of your serverless application\.
 You can find this from the **My Applications** section of the AWS Serverless Application Repository\.
-+  `Parameter` \(optional\): Application parameters\.
++  `Parameter` \(optional\) – Application parameters\.

 **Note**
-For `ApplicationID` and `SemanticVersion`, [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) are not supported\.
-You must hard code those strings\.
-The `ApplicationID` will be updated when it is cloned by AWS Marketplace\.
+For `ApplicationID` and `SemanticVersion`, [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) aren't supported\.
+You must hardcode those strings\.
+The `ApplicationID` is updated when it's cloned by AWS Marketplace\.

-If you are planning to reference config/script files in your AWS CloudFormation template, follow the format shown below\.
-For nested templates \(AWS::Cloudformation::Stack\), only TemplateURLs without intrinsic functions are supported\.
+If you're planning to reference configuration and script files in your CloudFormation template, use the following format\.
+For nested templates \(`AWS::Cloudformation::Stack`\), only `TemplateURLs` without intrinsic functions are supported\.
 Note the `Parameters` content in the template\.

 ```
 AWSTemplateFormatVersion: '2010-09-09'